tofrankie/raycast-extensions/extensions/atlassian-data-center/README.md

 # Atlassian Data Center

-A Raycast extension for Atlassian Data Center products, providing search capabilities for Confluence and Jira with CQL/JQL syntax support.
+A Raycast extension for Atlassian Data Center products to search and manage Confluence and Jira, with CQL/JQL syntax support.

 ## ⚙️ Setup Required